uvarc/rc-website/content/post/2024-july-afton-release.md

 {{% accordion-item title="12.
 How is compute time charged on the Rivanna and Afton systems?" id="faq-12" %}}

-Starting on Jul 3, a new charge rate policy will be implemented to reflect more closely the actual hardware cost.
-For all non-GPU jobs, the charge rate will be based on the amount of CPU cores and memory allocated.
-For GPU jobs (in `gpu` and `interactive`), the charge rate will be based on the number and type of GPU devices allocated.
+Starting on Jul 3, a new service unit (SU) charge rate policy will be implemented to reflect more closely the actual hardware cost.
+For all non-GPU jobs, the SU charge rate will be based on the amount and type of CPU cores (Intel on Rivanna, AMD on Afton) plus memory allocated.
+For GPU jobs (in `gpu` and `interactive`), the SU charge rate will be based on the number and type of GPU devices allocated.

 {{< table title="charge-rate" class="table table-striped" >}}
 | Partition | Hardware | Charge per core | Charge per GB memory | Charge per GPU device|